mhryshkin/nord-security-task/README.md

 8. **Generating Test Coverage**: Run `npm run test:coverage` to generate a test coverage report.

+## Deployment

+The application is hosted on AWS and served globally through CloudFront.
+You can access the live application at this URL: [https://d3hh6l3s68qbsn.cloudfront.net](https://d3hh6l3s68qbsn.cloudfront.net)
+A 'Deploy Production' GitHub workflow is available for automatic deployment.

 ## Potential Improvements/Things to Consider

 1. **Consistent Codebase**: Implement `eslint` and `prettier` to maintain a consistent codebase, particularly when multiple developers are contributing to the repository.
 Including a linting check in the CI/CD process will assist in preserving code quality.